DannyArends/DaNode/README.md

 Starting the server on port 80 and 443 might fail, when you do not have appropriate rights on the system.

-To start the web server at port 80, I use $nohup$ and $authbind$.
-First, install $nohup$ and
-$authbind$ and configure $authbind$ to allow connections to port 80 (and 443, when using the ssl version), then start the webserver by running:
+To start the web server at port 80, I use _nohup_ and _authbind_.
+First, install _nohup_ and _authbind_ and configure _authbind_ to allow connections to port 80 (and 443, when using the ssl version), then start the webserver by running:

     ./sh/run